vdfor/koa-sail-ts/README.en.md

 + Function module customization
 + ...

-## Document related
-There are docs may be you need when you developing web app with `koa-sail-ts`：

-+ koa as static-server, refer to [koa下多spa项目部署](https://github.com/vdfor/docs/blob/master/node.js/koa%E4%B8%8B%E5%A4%9Aspa%E9%A1%B9%E7%9B%AE%E9%83%A8%E7%BD%B2.md)
-+ koa with mysql, refer to the part `koa with mysql` of [mysql入门](https://github.com/vdfor/docs/blob/master/MySQL%E5%85%A5%E9%97%A8.md)
-+ koa with mongodb, refer to the part `koa with mongodb` of [mongodb入门](https://github.com/vdfor/docs/blob/master/MongoDB%E5%85%A5%E9%97%A8.md)

 ## Thanks
 The project's birth and development is inseparable from `koa`, `log4js`, `jsonwebtoken`, `typescript`, and so on.
 For detail, refer to the part `dependencies` and `devDependencies` of [package.json](package.json).